-Fiscal Year 2012-13 and 2013-14 Financial Impact Reports for the Lake Oswego Redevelopment Agency.
+Three fiscal years of the Financial Impact Reports for the Lake Oswego Redevelopment Agency are shown below.
 (Prior fiscal year's Financial Impact Reports are incorporated in the Annual Reports stated below.)

 The Lake Oswego Redevelopment Agency (LORA) also publishes an Annual Report which outlines the Agency's accomplishments and financial condition for the fiscal year.
 The document also serves the purpose of reporting to the governing body and general public on the financial impact of carrying out the urban renewal plan on the tax collections for each of the overlapping governmental units within the agency's urban renewal districts, as required by the state.
 The reports are located on the Redevelopment Agency website.